Harrison Alley

 In other words, you MUST put money on the line to make money.

-This can be really stressful because a bad day at work trading could mean that you lose a lot of money.
+This can be really stressful because a bad day trading could mean that you lose some or all of that money you put on the line.

-There aren’t many jobs where you could lose or make money every day.
+There aren’t many jobs where you could lose money every day.

 And blogging certainly isn’t like this.